 Government affects nearly every aspect of our lives.
 We need only wade into shallow conversations about healthcare, the environment, education, homeland security or immigration to realize how passionately most of us feel about some of these political “hot topics!”
 A major in government not only “wades into” these political waters, but dives headlong into a deep understanding of political structures, processes and policies that affect our ever day lives.
 This major delves into the inner working of American government but also compares various governmental forms and political theories.
 This broad, liberal arts degree helps prepare students for a wide range of careers in anything from law to public service to communications to business.

 If you are fascinated by current events, enjoy watching CNN and thinking about all-things government, then this major may be a great choice for you.
-In addition to a desire to actively engage in the political system, there are other important traits necessary for success as a government major.
+In addition to a desire to actively engage in the political system, there are other important traits necessary for majoring in government at Christian colleges.
 One of these is strong critical thinking skills since you will constantly be dealing with complex information that must be synchronized into pragmatic, real-world solutions.
 In addition, strong communication is a must, including written, oral and active listening skills.
 As a government major, you will engage in discussion and debate about many controversial topics and it is important to back up your convincing arguments with clearly stated, factual arguments.

 A government major is an interdisciplinary degree, meaning you will take a diverse breath of courses in many subject areas.
 You may have opportunities to study abroad, participate in an internship and will likely be asked to write a senior thesis on a topic that interests you.
 Courses you can expect to take include:

 Students who major in government land in many different career settings—some serve in local, state or national government, others in the nonprofit sector or in business-related fields.
 Others continue with ongoing education.
 Some of the more common career outcomes range from: